RunestoneInteractive/RunestoneServer/source/Graphs/graphdfs.rst

 .. figure:: Figures/8arrayTree.png
    :align: center

-   A Search Tree for the Knight’s Tour
+   Figure 12: A Search Tree for the Knight’s Tour

 .. _fig_numMoves:

 .. figure:: Figures/moveCount.png
    :align: center

-   Number of Possible Moves for Each Square
+   Figure 13: Number of Possible Moves for Each Square